Extracting Flash Games

 - Right-click the page and click "Inspect Element."
 Click the element picker on the top-left of the developer tools and select the Flash game.
 This may bring up an embed code which includes a .swf link.

 - Right-click the page and click "Inspect Element."
 Click the Network tab and reload the page.
 Use the search bar to find the SWF files that are loaded.
-If the game loads additional resources, the should be visible here too.
+If the game loads additional resources, they should be visible here too.

 - A solid method to access the main .swf file for a game, is to save the entire webpage where the game resides using your browser.